 - Written paper reviews before the presentation (40% of final grade)

 - Weekly presentations during the semester (50% of final grade)

 - Group discussions (10% of final grade)

-Paper allocations will be done on a best-effort basis, based on preferences (favourite 2-3 topics) solicited over email during the semester.
-A topic will be randomly assigned if no preference is sent.
-The first seminar course slot (TBD) will be used to set the agenda for the seminar.
+Paper allocations will be done on a best-effort basis, based on preferences (favourite 2-3 papers) solicited over email during the semester.
+A paper will be randomly assigned if no preference is sent.
+The first seminar course slot will be used to set the agenda for the seminar.

 - Dr. Vaibhav Bajpai <email@example.com>